|

 fingering the tattoo

 The judges for the 2000 competition were Ruth Yarrow and Kathleen Decker.
-To see their comments on the winning haiku, click the link for 2000 on the Judges' Commentary page.
+See the web page of comments from the judges.
+Here are the winning haiku:

 spring morning